perfectsense/gyro-docs/extending/provider/implementation.rst

 The ``create(GyroUI ui, State state)`` method is called to create a resource.
 Gyro will call this method for every resource it determines needs to be created.

-Implementations should create the resource and update any output properties after creation.
+Implementations should create the resource in the cloud provider and update output properties after creation.
 At a minimum the id that uniquely identifies the resource in the cloud provider should be set.

 .. note::

-    Call ``state.save()`` in the create method after each API call that creates/updates the resource.
-This is necessary when the cloud provider requires an API call to create the resource, then subsequent API calls to update specific properties.
-If there is only one API call to create a resource then calling ``state.save()`` is not necessary as Gyro will call it one more after returning from the create method.
+    After ``create(...)`` returns Gyro will call ``state.save()`` to persist information the newly created resource.
+When creating a resource requires multiple API calls then ``save.state()`` should be called after each API call.

 The following example implementation creates an EBS volume in AWS: